 Stress and Health

-By now, it is an established fact that stress and particularly work-related stress is not just a problem in its own right, but plays a major part in raising the risk of diseases ranging from heart conditions to diabetes.
+According to Marla W. Deibler, PsyD, “When we think a stressor is too great for us to manage, we feel overwhelmed,” By now, it is an established fact that stress and particularly work-related stress is not just a problem in its own right, but plays a major part in raising the risk of diseases ranging from heart conditions to diabetes.
 A rough day at work not only raises blood pressure and disturbs hormone levels by itself, but it can also lead to unhealthy choices outside of work such as smoking and overeating.
 Every job entails some level of strain, but this can become a clinical problem when a person is expected to tolerate high levels of stress for an extended period.

 Professionals specializing in employee assistance claim that, apart from family crises, the most prevalent problems affecting people in the workplace are stress and the closely related condition of depression.
 If an employee cannot anonymously access treatment in the form of counseling, or is expected to pay for it out of his own pocket, these conditions might not be addressed effectively in their early stages.
 If allowed to reach major proportions, this could end up making him leave the company, reduce the number of hours he’s willing to work or take more frequent sick days.